Skip to Content

 Add one or more packages to your project:

-Flags are passed through to your package manager:
+Flags are passed through to your package manager, exactly as you would expect:

 miso add -D vitest # dev dependency miso add -E lodash # exact version